dianchia/DefenseTower/README.md

 - v1.0.2 - Tower now will not target bosses
 - v1.0.3 - New tower type: Tower which target bosses.
 Cost tungsten bar instead of iron bar.
+- v1.1.0 - Light of the tower can now be turned on and off using wires.
+Default to off, and turned on when wire is active.

 ## GitHub